Murder Mystery Game AI

 • Best for: Groups that want simplicity with maximum fun

-Telestrations combines drawing and guessing in a telephone-game format.
+A drawing-and-guessing telephone game combines drawing and guessing in a chain format.
 One person draws something, the next person guesses and writes it down, the next person draws the written description, and so on.
 The final results are usually hilarious.

 Player count: 2-8 players per game (run multiple games simultaneously)